Immortality Begins at 20

 - Pretty much outright stated.
 In Belgarath the Sorceror, Belgarath says that old men are regarded as wise sages while old women are regarded as ugly crones.
 It's a subconscious decision, but each sorcerer does decide when to stop aging.

 - The dryads also play this straight.
 Ce'Nedra doesn't look to be much younger than her cousins.
 She's initially in her mid-teens, and looks it; they're Really 700 Years Old.

 - Done in The Company Novels, where the immortals go through the immortality process from pretty much birth to age 18 and then stop aging.
 They have to use makeup in order to look like they are still doing so.

-- In the Mercy Thompson books, all werewolves look to be in their early or mid-twenties, no matter old they were when they were turned.
+- In the Mercy Thompson books, all werewolves look to be in their early or mid-twenties, no matter old they were when they were turned (either continuing to mature if they were children, or reverting to the appearance of youth if they were past their prime).
 The only naturally born werewolf stopped aging in his mid-twenties, as well.
 This is stated to be part of their healing and disease resistance magic.